taine-rasmussen/social-app/README.md

 # MERN Full Stack Social Media App

-## Project goals

-- Through this project, my aim was to expand my knowledge and expertise in the MERN stack by building a comprehensive full-stack application that showcases my proficiency with React and MongoDB.
-I wanted to challenge myself by taking on a larger-scale project that involved designing and implementing controllers and routes, allowing me to deepen my understanding of these components of web development.
-By working with the MERN stack, I aimed to gain practical experience in building dynamic, responsive, and scalable applications that can effectively meet real-world needs.

 ## Features
 - Create account with Auth flow complete with password hashing using [bcrypt](https://www.npmjs.com/package/bcrypt) & [JWT](https://github.com/auth0/node-jsonwebtoken)
 - [Redux persist](https://github.com/rt2zz/redux-persist) allowing us to save user data to local storage providing a consistant user flow